newjersey/paid-leave-claim-status/README.md

 JavaScript scripts are injected onto the existing application and manually update the layout and content for a better user experience.
 Rather than updating the existing JSP code directly, this will enable frequent testing on dev and deployments to prod without OIM as a dependency, both in terms of infrastructure and bandwidth.
 See `CHANGELOG.md` for list of updates made to production.

+The script files are hosted on the `beta.nj.gov` domain and automatically pushed from the `beta` Github repository.
+This repository houses the code and tests for developing the scripts, while the `beta` repository simply houses the compiled assets that need to be hosted.
+Note that there is a `dev` and `prod` hosting of the scripts, which corresponds to the dev and prod (https://secure.dol.state.nj.us/DOL_DABI/) versions of the Claim Status application.

 ## Setup

 1. Clone this `paid-leave-claim-status` repository